SoftwareHeritage/swh-fuse/docs/tutorial.rst

 small subset of the archive.
 Otherwise, and if your infrastructure can hold a compressed graph server, you may configure ``swh-fuse`` to use it directly.
-This is described in the section :ref:`Configure swh-fuse for HPC access`.
+This is described in the section :ref:`Configure swh-fuse for HPC access <swh-fuse-config-hpc>`.